 DHS is the first agency involved.
 Its responsibilities include apprehension, processing, and, if necessary, the return of children to their countries of origin.
-Customs and Border Protection (CBP), a DHS agency, initially detains child border crossers, whom it identifies as unaccompanied children through interviews, documents, and medical testing.
+Customs and Border Protection (CBP), a DHS agency, initially detains child border crossers, whom it has historically identified as unaccompanied children through interviews, documents, and medical testing.
 CBP separates minors on an ad hoc basis from adults it deems unrelated, dangerous, or criminally prosecutable, which results in the recategorization of some accompanied children as unaccompanied.
 Another DHS agency, Immigration and Customs Enforcement (ICE), may apprehend minors already inside the United States.

 How is their immigration status determined?

-How has the Trump administration dealt with the issue?
+How did the Trump administration respond?

-What did past administrations do?
+What did earlier administrations do?

 Detention has played a persistent role in U.S. immigration policy, dating to legislation in the 1890s that standardized practices for detaining migrants for medical and admissibility screenings.

 In the early 1990s, under President George H.W.
-Bush’s administration, authorities intercepted thousands of Haitian refugees and indefinitely detained them in makeshift facilities at the U.S. naval base in Guantanamo Bay, Cuba.
+Bush, authorities intercepted thousands of Haitian refugees and indefinitely detained them in makeshift facilities at the U.S. naval base in Guantanamo Bay, Cuba.
 Abuse and forced repatriation of unaccompanied Haitian minors at the facility became a political flash point under President Bill Clinton, who eventually allowed many of the children to enter the United States.

 How do other countries deal with child migrants?